In September more information for arrivals for 2023/24 will be made available to help you prepare for your arrival in

 English language and study support

 All our master's courses include optional academic writing workshops.
 This gives you the chance to get your writing and study skills to the right level for a master’s degree.

-The University’s Skills Centre has extra courses for people with English as a second language.
+The University’s Academic Skills Centre has extra courses for people with English as a second language.

 We will give you more information on support in September.

 Personal Tutoring System